Live Certification Dashboard — April 2026

 Be First to Fly

-Join the waitlist to be among the first passengers when certified eVTOL services launch in your city.
+Book your flight to be among the first passengers when certified eVTOL services launch in your city.